taromorimoto/teuvopeltoniemi/_pages/cv.md

 ### Journalist awards

-Loppukilpailuehdokas "Vuoden 2009 pääkirjoituksen tekijä "-sarjassa Aikauslehtien liiton kilpailussa . ("Hot listed nominee "for the "2009 Editorial of the Year "-competition of the Finnish Periodical Publishers Association.)
+Loppukilpailuehdokas "Vuoden 2009 pääkirjoituksen tekijä "-sarjassa Aikauslehtien liiton kilpailussa . ("Hot listed nominee "for the "2009 Editorial of the Year"-competition of the Finnish Periodical Publishers Association.)

-Suomen tiedetoimittajain liiton vuotuinen "Tiedetoimittaja-palkinto "("Science Journalist Annual Award "by the Finnish Association of Science Editors and Journalists), 2007
+Suomen tiedetoimittajain liiton vuotuinen "Tiedetoimittaja-palkinto "("Science Journalist Annual Award" by the Finnish Association of Science Editors and Journalists), 2007

 ### Alcohol and drug education

-Terveys ry: Ansiomitali "Työstä terveyden hyväksi "Helsingissä 24.9.2011 (Expert Award Medal for "Work for Health "by Terveys ry in Helsinki on 24 September 2011)
+Terveys ry: Ansiomitali "Työstä terveyden hyväksi "Helsingissä 24.9.2011 (Expert Award Medal for "Work for Health" by Terveys ry in Helsinki on 24 September 2011)

-Yhteiskuntaviestinnän yhdistys YVY ry.: Kunniamaininta "Kuka tahansa voi sortua - Saarnaaja -Sarasvuo "-päihdekampanjalle Vuoden yhteiskuntaviestintäteko -kilpailussa 2007.
+Yhteiskuntaviestinnän yhdistys YVY ry.: Kunniamaininta "Kuka tahansa voi sortua - Saarnaaja -Sarasvuo"-päihdekampanjalle Vuoden yhteiskuntaviestintäteko -kilpailussa 2007.
 Finnish (Social Marketing Association.
-Honourable Mentions for the "Preacher, Sarasvuo "alcohol and drug campaign in the 2007 Social Marketing Campaigns of the Year competition)
+Honourable Mentions for the "Preacher, Sarasvuo" alcohol and drug campaign# in the 2007 Social Marketing Campaigns of the Year competition)

-Grafia - Association of Professional Graphic Designers in Finland: Vuoden huiput 2005 - The Best of the Year 2005: Kunniamaininta "Saarnaaja - Sarasvuo "-päihdekampanjan työryhmälle sarjoissa : Tv - ja elokuvamainonta , Printtimainonta , Kuva ja kuvitus .
-(Honourable Mentions for the "Preacher, Sarasvuo "alcohol and drug campaign team in series: Television and film ads, Print ads, Picture and Illustration.)
+Grafia - Association of Professional Graphic Designers in Finland: Vuoden huiput 2005 - The Best of the Year 2005: Kunniamaininta "Saarnaaja - Sarasvuo"-päihdekampanjan työryhmälle sarjoissa: Tv - ja elokuvamainonta, Printtimainonta, Kuva ja kuvitus.
+(Honourable Mentions for the "Preacher, Sarasvuo" alcohol and drug campaign team in series: Television and film ads, Print ads, Picture and Illustration.)

 ### Lasinen lapsuus / A Fragile Childhood

-Winner at the European e-Inclusion Awards at the Marginalised young people category "for Varjomaailma (Shadow World), 2008 (EU)
+Winner at the European e-Inclusion Awards at the Marginalised young people category "for Varjomaailma" (Shadow World), 2008 (EU)

 Honorary Award at the Mentor International Prevention Award, 2008